learnitmyway/learnitmyway/content/post/learn-javascript-with-these-resources.md

 <!--more-->

 When Stack Overflow did their 2017 survey, JavaScript was the <a href="https://insights.stackoverflow.com/survey/2017#most-popular-technologies" target="_blank" rel="noopener">most popular programming language</a>.
-I think this is a good enough reason to start learning it.
-Out of the seemingly unlimited set of resources out there I would like to share the ones that helped me and were worth the time investment.
+Out of the seemingly unlimited set of available resources to learn the language, I would like to share the ones that helped me and were worth the time investment.

 Before starting with these resources you should have knowledge of computer science fundamentals.